EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/lectures/slides_part_a.md

 # All exercises
-1. 4 modules on AWS course (S3, EC2, EBS, RDS) - if you finish all the course you get +10 bonus points to final grade
+1. 4 modules on AWS course (S3, EC2, EBS, RDS) (due 1/12)
-2. Build full REST/HTTP fastapi backend + Dockerization (due 1/4)
+2. Build full REST/HTTP fastapi backend + Dockerization (due 12/12)
-3. UI (react/streamlit) (due 1/5)
+3. UI (react/streamlit) (due 30/12)
-4. Docker compose the server with UI and backend plus server and write a clear README with git submodules (due 29/5)
+4. Docker compose the server with UI and backend plus server and write a clear README with git submodules (due 15/1)
-5. Presentation of the system in a demo in a 2-3 minutes video on youtube and clear README (due 29/5)
+5. Presentation of the system in a demo in a 2-3 minutes video on youtube and clear README (due 15/1)

 # Ideas for porjects next semester (based on skills we will learn this semester)